-As beings of free will, the choice of working through Karma is decided by each and every living soul, as a lesson we choose to GET better with during this incarnation.
+As beings of free will, the choice of working through Karma is decided by each and every living soul, as lessons we choose to GET BETTER with during this incarnation.

 Karmic debts are those lessons and repayments that need to be made to others which originated from choices that we made in the past that caused serious injury, pain or death.
-Since balancing a karmic debt involves learning as well as making amends to the victim, the individual is often put in a position of role reversal so that they may understand what it is like to walk in others’ shoes so to speak, and gain the necessary empathy and understanding needed to prevent a similar tragedy from occuring.
+Since balancing a karmic debt involves learning as well as making amends to the victim, the individual is often put in a position of role reversal so that they may understand what it is like to walk in another’s shoes ‘so to speak’, and gain the necessary empathy and understanding needed to prevent a similar tragedy from occurring.

-If someone steals from you, you can be sure that you’ve stolen from someone in a prior existence.
-If you receive kindness, compassion, financial aid, or any other apparently undeserved favor from someone in this life, its not undeserved at all!
-You can be sure that you performed the same service for that person in a previous incarnation, and he or she is magnetised by karmic law to return it now.
+If someone steals from us, we can be sure that we’ve stolen from someone in a prior existence, or even in this one.
+However, things are not so black and white, because of lives multiple possibilities, in which things often happen outside of our control.
+It is up to us to meditate and to decide what it is true for us.
+If we receive kindness, compassion, financial aid, or any other apparently undeserved favor from someone in this life, it’s not undeserved at all!
+We can be sure that we performed the same service for that person in a previous incarnation, or time zone, and he or she is magnetised by karmic law to return it now.

 Jesus said, “do good unto all those who hate you and say all manner of evil against you.. and if a man strikes you on your cheek, turn and give him your other cheek”.
 In other words, pay your karmic debts gracefully, without complaining, without bitterness or resentment, and the karmic burden will be lifted from you, provided your graceful acceptance is balanced with a positive act that will balance any former negativity.
 First accept, then forgive, and then atone.
 Become at one with yourself in the moment.
 These are the keys to heal our pasts.
 We can not heal by continually rehashing our pasts!